duleorlovic/move-index/doc/sports_and_disciplines.md

 Every sport usually have disciplines: man, woman, age range, distance.

-Event belongs to one sport (if there are multiple sports, than create multiple events).
 Event can be multidays and has many races.
+Events can be edited by any user until it is approved.
+Event belongs to organization.
+Organization has and belongs to many users, so they can edit them and their approved events.
+Events has and belongs to many sports through races.

-Race belongs to discipline and event and has many participants.
+Race belongs to discipline and event, has and belongs to many sports and has many participants.

 Discipline has text representation, but also lenght in m and belongs to sport.
+We can search by disciplines.

 Participant can have many competitors, for example in group kayaking or in relay race (multiple competitors in same discipline).